 - 1. Power on the logger and check if the display turns on and its red led (modem) is blinking; - 2.
 Go to Quick View to check that all sensors show plausible information; - 3.
-Check the communication status in the display 's upper right corner.
+Check the communication status in the display's upper right corner.
 As soon as the logger turns on, 'GSM' should be shown.
 After that, GPRS, iNET and ONLINE should appear respectively.
 A while later, the logger will show on upper right corner the coverage bars according to the signal strength;

-Fig. 69.
+Fig. 74.
 Logger display: logger showing "GSM"

 - 4. If only GSM is shown on upper right corner, check the antenna and SIM card connections, as well as the configurations applied; - 5.
 If SIM PIN ERROR is shown on the logger's screen, then carefully revise the APN and PIN settings, as well as the SIM card connection and functionality; - 6.
-To check telemetry hardware status, turn the data logger on and navigate to STATUS>MODEM and check how large the two-digit number that is followed by the letter 'e' gets.
+To check telemetry hardware status, turn the data logger on and navigate to STATUS>MODEM and check how large the two-digit number that is followed by the letter 'e' (or 'q', depending on the modem model) gets.

-Fig. 70.
+Fig. 75.
 Logger display: status > modem > e04 (logger online)

-The following list determines the status represented by the two digit number:
+The following tables determines the status represented by the two-digit number, both for Telit modem ('e') and for Quectel modem ('q'):